Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ### Research Timeframe
 ---
 #### M1.
 Paper: **18 weeks (162'000 CHF)**
 The primary milestone of the research track is completing a paper on MMBs currently in the works.
-The timeframe for completion of this paper is so short since a lot of the work for the paper has already been completed by the team members in collaboration with Alistair Stewart at Web 3.0 Foundation.
+The timeframe for completion of this paper is so short since a lot of the work for the paper has already been completed by the team members in collaboration with Alistair Stewart, for which we already received funding from Web 3 Foundation, and we are not asking for any of this prior work to be funded again.
 Alistair Stewart will also be a co-author on the paper.

 This paper will present the novel data structures U-MMBs, F-MMBs, and MMBs.
 The paper will also compare the MMB flavors with existing data structures like hash chains and two variants of MMRs.
 ##### Writing budget: 12 weeks